Public shame is one of the oldest social technologies humans have ever invented.

 Repair is for the harmed, not the audience.
 If you did something wrong, repair it to the person you harmed — restitution, behavior change, an apology that costs you something.
 The timeline will not accept any of this and is not designed to.
 Repair anyway.
 Living through the aftermath as a person you respect is the part the archive cannot revoke.
 The point of repair was never to clear the receipt.
 It was to become the kind of person for whom the receipt no longer describes the present.

-The 9takes lens: which types engineer shame rituals, and how to survive them
+The 9takes lens: which types engineer the ritual

 The Enneagram is, among other things, a developmental map.
-Each type has a baseline pattern, a growth direction (integration), and a deterioration direction (disintegration).
-Maturity, across all nine types, is the same shape: the capacity to hold paradox without collapse.
+Each type has a growth direction (integration) and a deterioration direction (disintegration).
+Maturity, across all nine, takes the same shape: the capacity to hold paradox without collapse.

-Type 1 — the Reformer.
-Healthy 1 is principle, fairness, the willingness to do the right thing when it costs.
-Unhealthy 1 is the perpetually disappointed moralist who treats imperfection as betrayal.
-The Reformer’s voice is the engine of most denunciations in the BuzzFeed entries: these people should have been better.
-The world should have been better.
-I am right to be angry that it wasn’t.
-Notice how many of the comments read as moral reports rather than emotional ones.
+Type 1, the Reformer, treats imperfection as betrayal: they should have been better, the world should have been better, I am right to be angry that it wasn’t.
+Most of the BuzzFeed comments read as moral reports rather than emotional ones.
 That is the One’s signature.

-Type 4 — the Individualist.
-Healthy 4 is depth, the willingness to feel things others bypass.
-Unhealthy 4 reads the target’s flaw as a contamination of the self: their failure taints the version of me who loved them.
-The me who admired this person needs to be repudiated, because I do not want that me anymore.
-This is why so many shame-ritual entries are nostalgic — the participants are not really mourning the celebrity.
+Type 4, the Individualist, reads the target’s flaw as a contamination of the self: their failure taints the version of me who loved them, and that me needs to be repudiated.
+This is why so many shame-ritual entries are nostalgic.
+The participants are not mourning the celebrity.
 They are mourning the younger self who loved without knowing.

 We’ve gone deeper on these dynamics in Cancel Culture by Enneagram Type: Who Cancels and Who Gets Cancelled.